BlogRenting in Colombia

 • Availability: immediate or on a specific date?

-Watch out with the area: many owners list the total area of the apartment including common areas.
-The correct measure is the private area.
-If there's a notable difference, mention both—private area and total area—so there are no misunderstandings during the visit.
+Watch out for the area: many owners list the total area of the apartment including common areas.
+The correct figure is the private area.
+If there is a notable difference, mention both—private area and total area—so there are no misunderstandings during the visit.

 Interior de apartamento colombiano bien iluminado, sala abierta con luz natural